bcolb/HackerRankJava/README.md

 ## Disclaimer

 The code contained herein is intended for practice only.
-As such it should not be included in production level products.
-The focus of these challenges has been to complete them quickly.